An A to Z of the USA

 There are plenty of hiking and walking trails, but without a car you are a little more limited in getting around unless you are in the city centre.
 Outside of that, the infrastucture for pedestrians is not as widespread and primarily designed with cars in mind.
 I have often found myself cursing when pavements (or should that be sidewalks?) randomly end with no warning.
 If you are planning on walking, be careful!

 Cars, food portions, buildings, roads.
 Supersized America.
-Revel in the big-ness that is this country, you don't see it anywhere else.
+Revel in the big-ness that is this country, you don’t see it anywhere else.
+(Yes, a tough one to find something suitable for a USA A to Z guide, but things really are extra large here!)

 Heard from morning till night, hey y’all is a very southern greeting.
 Short for ‘you all’, y’all is used by everyone in almost any context.
 Join in and use it every so often and they’ll love you!